aydinnyunus/WhatsappBOT/README.md

-# WhatsappBOT
+# WhatsappBOT :robot:
-Send messages to any person in any time.
+ - Send messages to any person in any time.
-Just change the chromedriver or geckodriver location in WhatsappBot.py and enjoy it.
+ - Just change the chromedriver or geckodriver location in WhatsappBot.py and enjoy it.

 *pip install -r requirements.txt